 The original three God of War games, as well as the prequel God of War: Ascension, are violent, over-the-top, often ridiculous games that center on anti-hero Kratos and his struggle against the gods and monsters of Greek mythology.
 After so many games, the formula had grown stale, so developer Sony Santa Monica went back to the drawing board for its 2018 reboot/sequel, simply titled God of War.

 The result?
 A more grounded and intimate adventure that breaks down Kratos’ character and turns him into a more relatable hero.
 The combat has also been altered drastically, focusing more on strategy than blind button-mashing, and the new two-person encounters with Kratos’ son Atreus guarantee each fight still feels fresh.

-Somewhat surprisingly, the game eschews the linear structure of the previous games for the more open-ended “Metroidvania” style we’ve seen become so popular in action-role-playing games this generation.
+Somewhat surprisingly, the game eschews the linear structure of the previous games for the more open-ended Metroidvania-style we’ve seen become so popular in action-role-playing games this generation.
 It isn’t exactly a fully open-world game, but God of War provides you with plenty of optional areas and secrets to find.
-God of War just might be the most visually impressive game to hit the PlayStation 4 to date, so you’re going to want to take some time and just look around and take in the developers’ interpretation of Norse mythology.
+God of War is one of the most visually impressive game to hit the PlayStation 4 to date, so you’re going to want to take some time and just look around and take in the developers’ interpretation of Norse mythology.

 Read our full God of War review